nowqtt/NowqttGatewayHomeassistantAddon/NowqttGateway/README.md

 Messages contain the following components in this order

-- 3 bytes of fives to mark the beginning of a new message
+- 3 Bytes of fives to mark the beginning of a new message
-- 9 bytes header:
+- 1 Byte message length
-  - 6 bytes MAC address of the esp
+- 8 Bytes header:
-  - 1 byte to identify the sensor
+  - 6 Bytes MAC address of the esp
-  - 1 byte command type
+  - 1 Byte command type
-  - 1 byte message id
+  - 1 Byte to identify the sensor
 - The rest up to a new line is the message

 Commands: